10 most engaging psychological horror games of all time

 The psychological horror game finely weaves human failings with elements of Chinese traditional religion and a particularly brutal chapter in Taiwan’s political past.

-Detention follows a young student of a high school called Greenwood in 1960s Taiwan when the country was under Martial law — a period known as White Terror.
-During this period, political dissidents were silenced by the authoritative regime and students were rounded up and thrown into prison for merely reading “banned” books.
+Detention follows a young student of a high school, named Greenwood, in 1960s Taiwan when the country was under Martial law — a period known as White Terror.
+During this period, political dissidents were silenced by the authoritative regime and even students were rounded up and thrown into prison for merely reading “banned” books.

-The main characters of the game are a young girl names Fang Ray-xin and her junior Tseng Ching-hua, both of whom suddenly find themselves alone in their school, which is located in a remote part of the mountains.
+The main characters of the game are Fang Ray-xin, a young girl, and Tseng Ching-hua, her junior, who suddenly find themselves alone in their school which is located in a remote part of the mountains.
 The school seems like a desolate building devoid of every sign of life.

 Fang and Tseng must partner to find answers behind the strange things they see, including spirits and otherworldly beings.
 The story, once it becomes clearer to the player, is heartbreaking and horrific.